Bulbulder: 20th century

 After World War I, a whole string of new or expanded neighborhoods encircled eastern outskirts of Belgrade, with names usually containing "suburb" and some member of the royal family.
 These original names either never became popular or were suppressed after World War II and replaced.
 The inspiration for the design of the neighborhoods came from the complex built in 1912 along the Daviel Street in Paris.
 It consisted of 40 one-floor houses with gardens, indented from the main street.
 This style became very popular across the Europe.
 One such suburb was built in Buldudber, under the name Suburb of Unknown Hero.

 By the 1930s, Bulbulder was fully integrated into the urban tissue of Belgrade.
 Industrialist Luka Milišić built a social housing block in Bulbulder during the Interbellum.
 He built it for the workers of his brickyard and the acetic acid factory.
 In this period, at 35 Grobljanska Street, the bus company of Ljubiša Perišić, which maintained the bus line in the neighborhood, built vast garage for its vehicles.
 It later became known as the Ford Garage.
 Construction of the City Hospital (today KBC Zvezdara) lasted from October 1933 to 1 December 1935.
 In the early 1941, before World War II began in Yugoslavia, the bus line No. 28 was established, which connected City Hospital to Theatre Square in downtown Belgrade.
 The Ford Garage was burned by the members of Communist youth organization SKOJ in the night of 26/27 July 1941, as the occupational German forces kept parked vehicles here.
 The line No. 28 was kept operational by the German authorities throughout the war, from 1941 to 1944.

+The last major flood occurred on 11 September 1967, when entire city was engulfed in the major, catastrophic hailstorm.
+The torrent was carrying trees, rocks and cars, even the bus on the line No. 28.
+Some of the smaller debrees and objects were carried for hundreds of meters.
+Downhill, the Cvijićeva Street "ceased to exist for a while", becoming a proper stream like it was before the urbanization.